Michael-Stout/Portuguese-Bank-Marketing/README.md

 10. nr.employed: Number of employees

 **Categorical Features**:
-1. job
+1. job: Type of job
-2. marital
+2. marital: Marital status
-3. education
+3. education: Education level
-4. default
+4. default: Has credit in default?
-5. housing
+5. housing: Has housing loan?
-6. loan
+6. loan: Has personal loan?
-7. contact
+7. contact: Type of communication contact
-8. month
+8. month: Last contact month
-9. day_of_week
+9. day_of_week: Last contact day of the week
-10. poutcome
+10. poutcome: Outcome of the previous marketing campaign

 **Summary of Notable Distributions**
 	* 	**job**: ~24.57% admin., 21.46% blue-collar, 16.78% technician, etc.